MochiJump/MochiJump/README.md

 Focused camera to zoom in on and follow Mochi (improved).

-Mochi now bounces off HairClipNPC objects upon destruction.
+Mochi now bounces off certain NPC objects upon destruction.

 YLimiter object now defines how far down Mochi can fall before the game ends